Department Guidelines for Promotion and Tenure

 The chairperson calls a meeting of all eligible voting members (see below), the purpose of which is to discuss the candidate's teaching, scholarship or creative work, service, and any other matters relevant to the application.
 No voting takes place at this meeting.
 Proceedings of this meeting are strictly confidential.
 The chairperson calls for a written vote of the eligible voting members to be received soon after the meeting.

-The Department Council now reviews the written poll of the eligible voting members, the evaluations of scholarship, and whatever other evidence can be gathered.
-No member of the council of a rank equal with, or lower than, that of the candidate will take part in the discussion of, or voting on, that case.
-On the basis of all this information, the council makes a recommendation to the chairperson..
-The chairperson attaches to the recommendation of the Department Council his or her own recommendation, the result of the poll of the faculty, and the evaluation of scholarship.
+The Promotion and Tenure Committee now reviews the written poll of the eligible voting members, the evaluations of scholarship, and whatever other evidence can be gathered.
+No member of the Committee of a rank equal with, or lower than, that of the candidate will take part in the discussion of, or voting on, that case.
+On the basis of all this information, the Committee makes a recommendation to the chairperson..
+The chairperson attaches to the recommendation of the Promotion and Tenure Committee his or her own recommendation, the result of the poll of the faculty, and the evaluation of scholarship.
 The results are submitted to the Dean of the College of Arts and Sciences and the Dean of the Graduate School.

 The chairperson shall keep the candidate informed of this process within the department.
 A faculty member may voluntarily withdraw from the promotion or tenure review process at any time, in accordance with the provisions of the faculty handbook.
 Effective dates of promotion and tenure, and all rights of appeal from these decisions, are also described in the faculty handbook.